EBCoP/technique-tuesday-2017-06-27/extra-credit.md

 </tbody>
 </table>

-To be fair, this was tricky.
+To be fair, I messed this up.
 My goal was to make the AVERAGE in file four different from the others.
 But, I made a dumb mistake in the code I used to produce the data, and the only difference is in the standard deviation, and even that isn't real big.
 Sorry!
 It is a little easier to